erickaoshoulin/CarND-LaneLines-P2/writeup.md

 * What were some problems with the initial architecture?

-I can't achieve the requirement performance.
-I finally find the root cause is normalization.
-I have tried 3x3 convolution and added dropout architecture, but 3x3 conv and drop out does not help a lot.
+I can't achieve the requirement performance in the beginning.
+I finally find the root cause of performance degradation is using normalization.
+I have tried 3x3 convolution and added dropout architecture, but 3x3 conv and drop out does not improve performance a lot.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 * Which parameters were tuned?
 How were they adjusted and why?

+I encountered underfitting when I was applying normalization.
+After removing normalization, I try to increase number of features on each layers.
+I have also tried dropout layer and 3x3 convlution, but the improvement is not critical.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?